 Year of Wonders 1665-1667

-As coronavirus spreads around the globe, most of us are experiencing a new normal, from countries in lockdown to people practising social distancing.
+As coronavirus spread across the globe, most of us experienced a new normal, from countries in lockdown to people practising social distancing.
 The similarity between the situation Isaac Newton found himself in Cambridge in 1665 and society today is striking.

 It spread rapidly throughout the country.
-London lost roughly 15% of its population and the villagers of Eyam, Derbyshire, became infamous for their heroic quarantine to halt the spread of the disease.
+London lost roughly 15% of its population, and the villagers of Eyam, Derbyshire, became famous for their heroic quarantine to halt the spread of the disease.